cslr1126/intranet-formed-theme/README.md

-# Modern Intranet - based on 7.3 Formed Theme
+# Modern Intranet Theme - based on 7.3 Formed Theme

-A variation of the 7.3 Formed Theme (https://github.com/lfrsales/73-formed-theme) but optimized for Modern Intranets
+A variation of the 7.3 Formed Theme (https://github.com/lfrsales/73-formed-theme) but optimized for Modern Intranets.
+Starting with a consolidated top-menu, the Modern Intranet Formed Theme is meant to include everything you need for creating a Liferay DXP demo for Modern Intranet.

 ### Set Up